Up and About: Things to do this weekend

 Art

+GoDown Open Day: GoDown Arts Centre, February 25 from 10 am.
+Join and interact with artists, see and buy art.

+Naomi Van Rampelberg Memorial Exhibition: One Off Contemporary Art Gallery, February 25 from 12 pm.
+Exhibition of her inspirational jewelry made from recycled glass fragments to sophisticated paper collages of precise images constructed at the scale of the tiny.

 Sex & The City: Alliance Française, Nairobi, until February 28.
-Alliance Française, Nairobi, February 15-28.
-The exhibition portrays snapshots of a lifestyle of social realities, without glorifying promiscuity.
+Snapshots of a lifestyle that provokes us to contemplate the depths beneath the images, parody of social realities in the space we live in, without glorifying promiscuity.

-Recent Works by Jessica Atieno: Redhill Art Gallery, until March 5, 2023.
-Jessica Atieno explores the role of historic photographic archives in reconstituting current perspectives.

 Courses, lectures & workshops